The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Discussion Conclusion

 \section{Discussion \& Conclusion}

-In this paper, we addressed two common challenges in criminal network analysis, i.e., the need to incorporate time as a crucial variable to identify key players and the need to assess the potential impact of missing information on individual nodes' centrality scores.
+In this paper, we explored whether and to what extent individuals' strategic positioning within a criminal network changes over time, and did so by addressing two common challenges in criminal network analysis, i.e., the need to incorporate time as a crucial variable to identify key players and the need to assess the potential impact of missing information on individual nodes' centrality scores.
 We demonstrated that key player identification using temporal network data can improve our understanding of individual actors' strategic positioning and involvement in illicit activities and showed that Katz centrality can be a valid measure to differentiate actors based on their contribution to the activities of a criminal network trafficking cocaine and hashish into Italy, thus offering an additional analytical tool to both organised crime scholars trying to capture the complex nature of criminal collaboration and law enforcement agencies aiming at identifying suitable targets for monitoring and arrest.
-We found that Katz centrality, along with the K-means unsupervised learning algorithm, can help identify a subset of nodes within the network that are responsible for the management and direction of the drug trafficking operations.
-This is especially true for the dynamic version of Katz centrality.
+We found that Katz centrality, along with the K-means unsupervised learning algorithm, can help identify a subset of nodes within the network that are responsible for the coordination of the drug trafficking operations, and can help detect changes in the relative importance of individual actors earlier than other centrality measures.

 In its static version, Katz centrality was highly correlated with degree and, to a lesser extent, betweenness centrality.
 Static Katz centrality can be useful to identify small but potentially interesting differences among mid- and low-ranking nodes as well as actors who may try to position themselves strategically by avoiding a large number of direct contacts and instead communicating with a small number of highly connected individuals, but it is unlikely to produce a list of key actors that is drastically different compared to one obtained from degree or betweenness centralities.
 In our case study, the top ten actors identified by static Katz and degree centralities fully overlapped and only differed by one node when comparing static Katz centrality and betweenness centrality (although the node rankings differed in both cases).
 In its dynamic version, however, Katz centrality revealed its analytical value and highlighted the limits of conflating relational data into a single snapshot of the network to identify central actors.